 3. Old Age

 Heating equipment were never designed to last forever.
-Better, more efficient units are coming out all the time.
+Newer, more efficient technology is coming out all the time.
 But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old furnaces operate at an efficiency of just 65 percent or worse!
+But keep in mind many old heating systems operate at an efficiency of just 65 percent or less!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your wallet.

 4. Excessive Noise

 Today’s latest systems work more soundlessly than ever.
-Often you’ll have to really play close attention to even know if they’re running.
-If noise pollution is an issue for you, that may be reason enough to upgrade to better equipment.
+Often you’ll have to really pay attention to even know if they’re running.
+If noise pollution is a concern for you, that may be reason enough to upgrade to better equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly bump up the furnace to keep things in the house comfortable, that should be a major red flag that it’s time to re-evaluate your furnace.
-There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some thought to your thermostat.
+If you are having to constantly jack up the heating system to keep things in the house cozy, that should be a major warning that it’s time to re-evaluate your furnace.
+There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some attention to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
-Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
-Incorrect humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating unit.
+Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
+Low humidity can even negatively impact hardwood floors and furniture.
+Today’s best heating systems help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

-So you do all your research and decide you do need a new heating system, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Teays Valley Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your research and decide you do need a new heating unit, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Teays Valley Service Experts today for a free, no-obligation Home Comfort Analysis.